microsoft/InnerEye-CreateDataset/README.md

 Among the core features of this tools are:

-- Resampling of the dataset to a common voxel size
+- Resampling of the dataset to a common voxel size.
 - Renaming of ground truth structures
 - Making the structures in a dataset mutually exclusive (this is required by some loss functions in InnerEye-DeepLearning)
 - Creating empty structures if they are missing from the dataset